Updated April 10, 2020

 A duck’s legs (also known as shanks), shouldn’t have any cuts, lumps, or any mites.
 If their legs are raw and painful, they might have Scald, which is a result of poor housing conditions leading to ammonia burns.
 This requires medical treatment.
 Carefully check their range of motion for cracking sounds, pain, resistance, heat, or swelling.
 Like their keel, larger ducks are prone to inflammation and sores on their hocks that require vigilant attention to prevent infection.
 Do not attempt to drain infected joints!

 A duck’s feathers typically should look shiny and lay flat against them.
 Bloody feathers is a clear sign of a problem.
 Feathers should not be dirty, dull, missing, tattered, frayed, ruffled, or broken.
-Any of these issues could be symptomatic of a stressed out bird, parasites, flock behavior issues like boredom, over mounting, bullying, nutritional deficiencies (especially protein), and infestations in their living space like rodents or flies.
+Any of these issues could be symptomatic of a stressed out bird, parasites, flock behavior issues like boredom, over mounting, bullying, nutritional deficiencies (especially protein), and infestations in their The indoor or outdoor area where an animal resident lives, eats, and rests. like rodents or flies.
 If the duck is molting, be very mindful of their pin feathers, as these emerging feathers are very sensitive to handling and can bleed quite a bit if broken.
 If their feathers don’t seem to be developing or won’t fold into their normal position, this is also indicative of a problem.
 If the duck’s feathers look damp and dirty, they might have Wet Feather, where they do not have access to clean water and a dry space to keep their feathers well-maintained.

 Part the duck’s feathers around their body if they aren’t too sensitive.
 Feathers can hide skin illnesses and injuries.
 This is the time to ensure you are checking and feeling every area of the individual’s body, not just those included in this list.
-This thorough section of the exam is critical to ensure that nothing that can be addressed early is missed.Their skin should not have lice, mites, nits, lumps, cuts, cysts, bruises, gangrene, larvae or maggots.
+This thorough section of the exam is critical to ensure that nothing that can be addressed early is missed.Their skin should not have lice, mites, nits, lumps, cuts, cysts, bruises, local death of soft tissues due to loss of blood supply, larvae or maggots.
 Generally, waterfowl have very tightly packed down and do not get as many skin parasites as other birds.
 Because of this tightly packed down, it can be difficult to see down to the skin.
 Sometimes it is easier to feel for issues than to look for issues on certain parts of their body.
 Their skin should generally be clean and soft and pale pink and translucent.
 Blackened skin could indicate frostbite, which requires immediate treatment.

 A duck’s breast should be blister-free and firm.
 Their keel (central breast bone) should not be sharp, protruding or bony (indicating possible weight loss), nor should it be tough to find or surrounded by fat (indicating possible obesity).
 The keel should not be curved, which may indicate a nutritional deficiency, especially a calcium and phosphate imbalance or a vitamin D deficiency, which could mean too many treats in their diet!
 Larger ducks are prone to pressure sores on their keel.
 Any keel sores should be treated early on before they risk infection.
 If there’s a keel sore that moves along with the bone underneath, this could indicate that they already have a bone infection.